Skip to main content

 Lab tests might be done to find out how much bilirubin is in your blood.
 Bilirubin is the chemical that causes jaundice.
 Problems in the bile ducts, gallbladder, or liver can raise the blood level of bilirubin.

-The doctor may also do tests for albumin, liver enzymes (alkaline phosphatase, AST, ALT, and GGT), and certain other substances in your blood.
-These may be called liver function tests.
+Your doctor may also do tests for albumin, liver enzymes (alkaline phosphatase, AST, ALT, and GGT), coagulation studies (PT, PTT, INR) and certain other substances in your blood.
+Some of these tests may be called liver function tests.
 They can help diagnose bile duct, gallbladder, or liver disease.
-If levels of these substances are higher, it might point to blockage of the bile duct, but they can’t show if it's due to cancer or some other reason.

 Tumor markers

-Tumor markers are substances made by cancer cells that can sometimes be found in the blood.
 People with bile duct cancer may have high blood levels of the markers called CEA and CA 19-9.
-High levels of these markers often mean that cancer is present, but the high levels can also be caused by other types of cancer, or even by problems other than cancer.
+High levels of these markers often mean cancer is present, but the high levels can also be caused by other types of cancer, or even by problems other than cancer.
 Also, not all bile duct cancers make these tumor markers, so low or normal levels don't always mean cancer is not present.

 Imaging tests

-• To learn how far cancer has spread
+• Learn how far cancer has spread

-• To help make treatment decisions
+• Help make treatment decisions

 Imaging tests can often show a bile duct blockage.
-But they often can’t show if the blockage is caused by a tumor or a less serious problem like scarring.
+But they often can’t show if the blockage is caused by a tumor or by a less serious problem like scarring.

 Ultrasound